-The Aberdeen Centre for Health Data Science creates an ecosystem to address the big challenges for health and health care.
+The Aberdeen Centre for Health Data Science creates an environment to address the big challenges for health and health care.

 We bring together the skills and expertise from across health data sciences to support research, innovation and health care improvement.